-Founded by Jen Hilton in 2006, The Raleigh NC Browncoats have sold out their 200 capacity theatre in advance for 5 years running.
-They will be hoping to do the same again for this year’s event which will be on Sunday 24th July at Raleighwood Cinema Grill – doors open at 6pm and the movie starts at 8pm.
+Founded by Jen Hilton in 2006, the Raleigh NC "Can't Stop the Serenity" event has sold out a 200 capacity theater in advance for five years running.
+The Raleigh Browncoats are hoping to do the same again for this year’s event which will be on Sunday 24th July at Raleighwood Cinema Grill – doors open at 6pm and the movie starts at 8pm.

 When asked about why he became involved in the Serenity fan community, Jim responded “In 2008 (having been a Browncoat for 3 years) I came to find out about a Convention being held in Burbank California to celebrate Firefly & Serenity.
 I had never in my life been to a Con of any kind.
 Several of the cast were guests, Jewel, Sean, Summer, Adam & Ron.
 I tried to get a few folks from around here to go but for various reasons no one could take the trip.
 I decided that this kid (me) was gonna hop on a plane and go to California.
 My reasoning?
 Well they were all Browncoats, this was a Con for Firefly fans.
 I figured this was a trip I had to take.